 InMotion is an interesting service that offers more freebies at basic levels then you’ll find in the bigger hosting companies.
 But there is no ultra-cheap tier for beginner users.

 If you’re willing to pay a little more, then you really do get what you pay for.
-InMotion’s highly trained support staff can help put your mind at ease, and you’ll be welcomed into a platform with more features than you can shake a stick at.
+You’ll be welcomed into a platform with more features than you can shake a stick at.

-We’d recommend InMotion to any small business looking for a hosting provider.
+We’d recommend InMotion to any medium business looking for a hosting provider.
 Its cPanel provides an easy-to-use interface, and the unlimited disk space and bandwidth certainly shouldn’t be scoffed at.
 It’s a great choice for photography sites and online stores, but only if you have the budget for slightly higher pricing than some other hosts on the market.

-All in all, InMotion is a high-performing, reliable option, and one of the best around in the hosting sphere.
+All in all, InMotion is a high-performing, reliable option, and the third best around in the hosting sphere.
+That’s pretty impressive!
 If you can look past the price, it’s in a bracket with HostGator and Bluehost as the best providers on the market.

 Website Builder Expert aims to provide you with honest data.
 That’s why we conduct our own research and obtain direct, personal insight.
 Analyses and graphics in this article are based on authentic sources cross-validated by our in-house experts.